zelloptt/zello-channel-api/sdks/README.md

 All apps using Zello SDK must adhere to the following:

-* All UI screens, embedding the Zello SDK must include the Zello logo
+* All UI screens embedding the Zello SDK must include the Zello logo
 * Use the Zello logo and "Zello" name, when referencing Zello-powered features inside of your app or service
 * [Send us the app for approval](https://zello.com/contact/) before distributing to any third parties or customers